minhad-mahmud2500/Exam2/README.md

 the code is read from left to right.
 And an LL grammar of 1.
 Read one line ahead before it performs the next actions.

+## Is it Ambiguous Grammar?
+(D)

+Looking at our LR table, if we had any ambiguity, our LR table blocks would be highlighted in red in the action block.
+The picture is show below.
+So there is **no ambiguity**.
+## LR(1) Grammar and parse tree (H).